udai-arneja/HLP-Project_Group2/README.md

 ### Port Type

 Adding the XYPos to CommonTypes of Port Type.
-This is to be intialised and updated by the Symbol module - any updates should be calculated by symbol through the given XYPos diff when a symbol is being moved.
+This is to be intialised and updated by the _Symbol_ - any updates should be calculated by symbol through the given XYPos diff when a symbol is being moved.
 All other modules can access this updated XYPos.

 ## CURRENT INTERFACES